Steffen911/steffen911.github.io/_posts/2022-04-09-learning-about-nfts.md

 categories: [crypto, nft]
 ---

-With the hype of cryptocurrencies fading in 2022, I set out on a quest to learn what this was all about.
+With the hype of cryptocurrencies fading a bit, I set out on a quest to learn what this was all about.
 The most prominent use of blockchains, aside from crypto currencies, seems to be the creation, storage, and exchange of pixelated images.
-I remember a time when I just entered school, where everyone collected Pokémon and Yu-Gi-Oh! cards.
+I remember a time after I just entered school, where everyone collected Pokémon and Yu-Gi-Oh! cards.
 It was about creating the perfect collection to win every duel.
 I feel like NFTs (Non-Fungible Tokens) are also about collecting things, but without the thrill of the fight.